 Such considerations are important for prospective data providers to determine whether to make research data collected by the public sector and with public money freely available, as well as what the users of those data may do with the data.
-If the research data were collected using public funds, the taxpayer has already paid for generating the data and the entire activity should be presumed in the public interest and therefore open to the public, absent some legitimate countervailing and overriding purpose, as discussed above in Implementation Guideline #2.
+If the research data were collected using public funds, the taxpayer has already paid for generating the data and the entire activity should be presumed in the public interest and therefore open to the public, absent some legitimate countervailing and overriding purpose, as discussed below in Principle and Three and its Implementation Guidelines.
 The outputs may be considered as belonging to the public that paid for it, with the research data collector and disseminator acting only as an agent on behalf of the public.
 Moreover, for government employees at least, there is no need to apply intellectual property laws to incentivize and protect those public outputs.
 The benefits from the access and use of such data are equitably available to all users.
 The originators or rights holder(s) of research data therefore should refrain from claiming intellectual property rights for public or publicly funded research data (and other public information).

 The open provision of various types of research data makes them available for use by those least able to afford any access fees, especially in developing countries.
 They provide a level playing field and opportunities for a leapfrogging effect.
 Such policies also enable the supply of data to data-poor areas, where such information can be most needed, even in more economically developed countries.
-Excluding the other researchers and the public in general is unethical and inequitable.
+Excluding the other researchers and the public in general from publicly supported data is unethical and inequitable.

 The users of research data, whether publicly or privately generated, also have ethical obligations.
 They must use the data in accordance with the terms and conditions imposed by the data provider, as well as any laws of the jurisdiction in which they are located and the norms of the community within which they work.
 At the same time, the fewer constraints that are imposed by the provider, the more creative the users can be with the data and the greater are the opportunities for serendipitous results.
 Also, the fewer restrictions there are on the users, the fewer chances there are to contravene them.